cuppajoe123/ben-page/README.md

 ## Installation (Local Dev / Testing)

-Go to `chrome://extensions`
+1. Go to `chrome://extensions`.
-At the top right, enable "Developer Mode"
+2. At the top right, enable "Developer Mode".
-Then, click "load unpacked" and select the Benpage folder.
+3. Then, click "load unpacked" and select the Benpage folder.
-Now it should be loaded (and should hot-reload during development).
+4. Now it should be loaded (and should hot-reload during development).